Horleryheancarh/Darey.io-PBL/Project21.md

 - kubelet
 - kube-proxy

-## Distrbute the certificates to the instances
+## Distrbute the certificates to the respective instances
 ## Create Kubernetes Configuration files using kubectl
 ## Setup encryption using etcd
 ## Bootsrap the control plane